elchininet/keep-texts-in-tabs/README.md

 #### If you are in storage mode (default mode)

 1. Go to the dashboard in which you want to add the configuration
-2. Click on the three dots located on the top-right corner and then click on `Edit Dashboard`
+2. Click on the pencil icon located on the top-right corner (`Edit dashboard`)
-3. Click again on the three dots located on the top-right corner and then click on `Raw configuration editor`
+3. Click on the three dots located on the top-right corner and then click on `Raw configuration editor`
 4. Add the configuration at the very beginning of the the code

 #### If you are in yaml mode